SSEK Law Firm's Update to Investors During the COVID-19 Coronavirus Pandemic

 During this unprecedented event that has disrupted the lives of almost every American, SSEK Law Firm is reinforcing our commitment to meeting the needs of our clients and potential clients.
 Like many businesses, SSEK Law Firm is adjusting and evolving to best serve or clients and the many investors contacting us during these grave financial times in the market while also taking steps to ensure the safety of clients, employees and colleagues.

-Beginning March 25, 2020, SSEK Law Firm will be servicing our clients and the investing public by working remotely.
-Shepherd, Smith, Edwards & Kantas has invested in the most up to date equipment and software so that we may serve you while working remotely.
+Shepherd, Smith, Edwards & Kantas has invested in the most up to date equipment and software so that we may serve you while working remotely should it be needed at any time.
 Our lawyers and staff have the tools to field questions and to send and receive documentation from clients, potential clients and those that just need some assurances.
-We will be available by email, phone, and video such as Zoom, Skype and Facetime.
+We are available by email, phone, and video such as Zoom, Skype and Facetime.
 Client and potential client meetings are happening without interruption.
-We are prepared during these trying times.
-Clients should not see any changes in our services.
+We are prepared during these trying times and clients should not see any changes in our services.

 The lawyers and staff of Shepherd, Smith, Edwards & Kantas stand ready to answer your questions.
 Our staff of professionals, with years of combined legal and financial experience, are the hallmark of our firm.
 This level of knowledge and experience is what sets us apart from most law firms serving the needs of wronged investors.

 A lot is happening in the financial markets and your particular situation may require immediate attention.
 Please do not hesitate to contact us as soon as you are able.
 At the very least, our expertise may be able to provide you with piece of mind.
 Our toll-free number is operational 24 hours a day as is our online chat feature.
 We will be available to answer any questions you might have, provide guidance on complicated issues or maybe just have a conversation.Investors Should Beware of Brokers Looking to Make High Commissions